scikit-learn-contrib/metric-learn/doc/supervised.rst

 scikit-learn model selection routines (`sklearn.model_selection.cross_val_score`, `sklearn.model_selection.GridSearchCV`, etc).
-You can also use methods from `sklearn.metrics` that rely on y_scores.
+You can also use some of the scoring functions from `sklearn.metrics`.

 Algorithms
 ==========